 I was born on July 25, 1933 and I am now 84 years of age during this time span there has always been a war going on someplace on this planet.
 The United States during this time has been involved in many wars.
 Approximately 2,852,901 men and women have become casualties of our many, many wars.
 These figures do not include the many more men and women who are considered missing in action and the many civilian casualties caused by our wars.

 The first war that I became cognizant of was World War II, which took place from 1941-45.
 My older brother Morty served in the Pacific during this war.
 Then there was the Korean War, which took place from 1950-53.
 This was followed up by the Vietnamese war of 1961-75.
 The Iraq/Afghanistan wars have been going on from 2001 to the present day.
-These are wars that are current at least current during my lifetime, however the United States from its early history has been in many other wars.
-The following list is not conclusive, however worth noting.
+These are wars that are at least current during my lifetime, however, the United States from its early history has been in many other wars.
+The following list is not conclusive, however, worth noting.

 The list will start at the birth of our nation the American Revolutionary war 1775-1783 and continues on.
 They are the Northwest Indian war 1785-1796, the Quasi-war (bet you never heard of that term) 1798-1800, the first Barbary War in 1801-1805.
 (There were many other actions against pirates from 1800-1900.)
 There was the Chesapeake-Leopard Affair in 1807.
 A larger war took place from 1812-1815 which was the war of 1812.
 This was followed by the Nuka Hiva Campaign 1813-1814.
 Another war during the years of 1813-1814 was the Creek War.
 The second Barbary war took place during 1815.
 The First Seminole War than was fought 1817-1818.
 A small conflict occurred in 1832 this was referred to as the First Sumatran Expedition.
-Follow us up with the Black Hawk War 1832.
+Follow this up with the Black Hawk War 1832.
 The second Seminole War then followed 1835-1842.
 A larger conflict that most are cognizant of being the war of 1812 (1812-1815.)
 Then there was the Mexican-American War 1846-1848.
 There was also the Philippine-American War 1899-1902.
 That sure is a lot of killing.
-There were many more conflicts during the above years we are many settlers and American Indians lost their lives.
+There were many more conflicts during the above years, many settlers and American Indians lost their lives.
 We have been a nation of wars some seemingly for good reasons and others caused by greed and selfishness.

 I believe here I should mention the wars that cause the greatest loss of life to Americans.
 America lost in combat deaths during the American Civil War 212,938 souls.
 During World War One combat deaths were 53,402.
 During the Vietnam war combat deaths were 47,424.
 The Korean War took 33,746 good men and women to their death.
 It is said that war is hell it sure is.
 But is this hell worth the lives that have been lost.